metabase/metabase/docs/configuring-metabase/caching.md

 {% include plans-blockquote.html feature="Duration caching policy" %}

-Keep the cache for a number of hours.
+Keep the cache for X number of hours.
 When someone runs a query, Metabase will first check if it's cached the results.
 If not, it runs the query and caches the results for as long as you set the duration.

 ### Schedule caching policy